KULeuvenNeuromechanics/PredSim/README.md

 ### Required

-- **S.subject.save_folder**: path to the folder where you want to store the results.
+- **S.subject.save_results**: path to the folder where you want to store the results of the OCP.
 If the path does not exist yet on your machine, it will be created automatically.
 - **S.subject.name**: the name or code of the subject you are simulating.
 - **S.subject.IG_selection**: either choose "quasi-random" or give the path to a .mot file you want to use as initial guess.
 - **S.subject.IG_bounds**: give the path to a .mot file on which IG_bounds will be based.